 - Cotton swab

 Take a cotton ball or swab and soak it with water, squeeze out the excess water, and then add a few drops of apple cider vinegar.
 Wipe the cotton all over your face and neck, and then follow with moisturizer.
+This can be done one to two times per week.

 3. Coconut Oil